pocha/django-blog/README.md

 	)

+We will writing our blogs using the admin interface so we need to allow our app to be accessible by the admin.
+In order to do this, create a new file admin.py in django-blog/blog directory.
+Add the following code to the admin.py file.

+	from blog.models import BlogPost
+	from django.contrib import admin

+	admin.site.register(BlogPost)

+Update the database and run the development server,

+	python manage.py syncdb
+	python manage.py runsever

+Access the admin site by visiting http://localhost:8000/admin/

+Now you can see the Blog posts model in the Blog app on the admin page.
+Click **+Add** besides it, to add a new blog.
+Enter the blog contents and save it.
+You should be able to see the newly created blog post in the list of blogs.
+But it says *BlogPost object*.
+That is not very helpful in distinguishing different posts.
+Let's change that.
+Modify django-blog/blog/models.py file and add a function __unicode__ to our BlogPost model,

+	class BlogPost(models.Model):
+		title = models.CharField(max_length=500)
+		post = models.TextField()
+		posted_date = models.DateTimeField('date posted')

+		def __unicode__(self):
+			return self.title

+This will let django print the title of the blog while representing a particular blog post.
+Now, simply refresh the page (no need to restart the server), and you should be able to see the title of the blog in place of *BlogPost object*.

 ## Lesson 2 - Writing views and configure urls

 Views in django are functions that typically return the output you see for a specific URL.